New dollar certificates in light of Egypt’s crisis… Experts warn of economic “suicide”.

 This competition between banks, according to economic analysts, aims to support their deposit portfolio, whether in dollars or local currency.
 The Egyptian government also aims to withdraw dollar liquidity from the black markets and control inflation, which has reached its highest rate in five years.

-Doubts about the possibility of paying returns
+Doubts regarding the possibility of paying returns

 The financial adviser and professor of economics at the British Loughborough University, Sherif Suleiman Abul-Magd, told Al-Hurra that granting an annual return on dollar deposits in banks of 7 percent is the highest in the world, as no country gives such a figure.